Mobsters (film): Reception

-On Rotten Tomatoes, the film holds an approval rating of 9% based on 33 reviews.
-The website's critics consensus reads: 'Despite an abundance of style and some big names, Mobsters can't escape its empty plotting, numbing violence, and Gangster Movie 101 concepts.'
+On Rotten Tomatoes, the film holds an approval rating of 9% based on 33 reviews with a mean of 4.2 of a possible ten.
+The website's critics consensus reads: "Despite an abundance of style and some big names, Mobsters can't escape its empty plotting, numbing violence, and Gangster Movie 101 concepts."
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Variety wrote that "Mobsters resembles a cart-before-the-horse case of putting marketing ahead of film-making, as the seemingly can't-miss premise of teen-heartthrob gangsters gets lost in self-important direction, a shoddy script and muddled storytelling."
 Roger Ebert wrote that the movie's violence and bloodshed were so over the top that "they undermine the rest of the film, and approach parody"; he gave it two and a half out of four stars.

-Both Anthony Quinn and Christian Slater were nominated for Razzie Awards as Worst Supporting Actor for their performances, but lost to Dan Aykroyd for Nothing But Trouble.
+Both Anthony Quinn and Christian Slater were nominated for the Golden Raspberry Award for Worst Supporting Actor for their performances, with Slater also being nominated for his performance in Robin Hood: Prince of Thieves, but both lost to Dan Aykroyd for Nothing But Trouble.

-Slater said he was hoping that the film would be like the much more successful Bugsy, but this did not happen: 'Our movie ended up in bits and pieces all over the world," he said.
+Slater said he was hoping that the film would be like the much more successful Bugsy, but this did not happen: "Our movie ended up in bits and pieces all over the world," he said.
 "They had different versions flying to Japan, Europe and every other place.
 There were extended versions, shortened versions; all kinds of weird versions.
 In my opinion, audiences never got to see a full film.
 Somewhere in all that mess, there was a legitimate story.
-It was there in the script.'
+It was there in the script."